-Intangible assets include acquired patented technologies, backlog and the recognition of above market royalty-based intellectual property license agreements.
+Intangible assets include acquired or investments in patented technologies and the recognition of above market royalty-based intellectual property license agreements.
 Upon acquisition, these assets were recognized at fair value which required certain judgments and estimates that Management believed were reasonable.
 On a regular basis, the Group reassesses the fair value of these intangible assets, leading to a potential adjustment of the carrying amount through an impairment charge or write-down.